The Royal Opera: 1950s

 Despite Beecham's views, by the mid-1950s the Covent Garden company included many British and Commonwealth singers who were already or were soon to be much sought after by overseas opera houses.
 Among them were Joan Carlyle, Marie Collier, Geraint Evans, Michael Langdon, Elsie Morison, Amy Shuard, Joan Sutherland, Josephine Veasey and Jon Vickers.
 Nevertheless, as Lords Goodman and Harewood put it in a 1969 report for the Arts Council, "[A]s time went on the operatic centre of British life began to take on an international character.
 This meant that, while continuing to develop the British artists, it was felt impossible to reach the highest international level by using only British artists or singing only in English".
-Guest singers from mainland Europe in the 1950s included Maria Callas, Boris Christoff, Victoria de los Ángeles, Tito Gobbi and Birgit Nilsson.
+Guest singers from abroad in the 1950s included Maria Callas, Boris Christoff, Victoria de los Ángeles, Tito Gobbi and Birgit Nilsson.
 Kubelík introduced Janáček's Jenůfa to British audiences, sung in English by a mostly British cast.

 The verdict of the public on whether operas should be given in translation or the original was clear.
 In 1959, the opera house stated in its annual report, "[T]he percentage attendance at all opera in English was 72 per cent; attendance at the special productions marked by higher prices was 91 per cent … it is 'international' productions with highly priced seats that reduce our losses".
 The opera in English policy was never formally renounced.
 On this subject, Peter Heyworth wrote in The Observer in 1960 that Covent Garden had "quickly learned the secret that underlies the genius of British institutions for undisturbed change: it continued to pay lip service to a policy that it increasingly ignored".
 (Note: After the general practice had changed to using the original language, there were still occasional productions presented in translation, such as Poulenc's The Carmelites, starring Régine Crespin, Valerie Masterson and Felicity Lott in 1983, and Janáček's The Cunning Little Vixen under Sir Charles Mackerras in 2010.)

 By the end of the 1950s, Covent Garden was generally regarded as approaching the excellence of the world's greatest opera companies.
 Its sister ballet company had achieved international recognition and was granted a royal charter in 1956, changing its title to "The Royal Ballet"; the opera company was close to reaching similar eminence.
 Two landmark productions greatly enhanced its reputation.
 In 1957, Covent Garden presented the first substantially complete professional staging at any opera house of Berlioz's vast opera The Trojans, directed by John Gielgud and conducted by Kubelík.
 The Times commented, "It has never been a success; but it is now".
 In 1958 the present theatre's centenary was marked by Luchino Visconti's production of Verdi's Don Carlos, with Vickers, Gobbi, Christoff, Gré Brouwenstijn and Fedora Barbieri, conducted by Carlo Maria Giulini.
 The work was then a rarity, (Note: The last Covent Garden performances had been given by Beecham in 1933.) and had hitherto been widely regarded as impossible to stage satisfactorily, but Visconti's production was a triumph.